top of page

 Vedanta and Sanskrit

-Sometimes people get the wrong impression that in order to learn Vedanta well, you need to learn Sanskrit.
+Sometimes people have the wrong impression that in order to learn Vedanta well, you need to learn Sanskrit.
 In fact, you only need to...

 How can Vedanta help us to overcome the suffering and pain we experience in life?